elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-critical-assumptions-when-calculating-cumulative-incidence.md

 url: /learn/health-studies/questions/what-are-the-critical-assumptions-when-calculating-cumulative-incidence
 score: -1.0
 related_article1:
-    id: 163073
+    id: 163327
+    title: >-
-    title: How is person-years of observation calculated, and why is it important in dynamic populations?
+        Why is the denominator important in measures of disease frequency, and how can it vary across populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
+    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
 related_article2:
-    id: 163334
+    id: 163230
-    title: Explain the concept of person-time in the context of incidence rate calculation.
+    title: >-
+        What is a rate in epidemiology, and how can it be misunderstood?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
+    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
 related_article3:
-    id: 163076
+    id: 163238
-    title: What is the purpose of a 2x2 table in epidemiologic data analysis?
+    title: >-
+        How is Years of Potential Life Lost (YPLL) calculated, and why is it significant in public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-purpose-of-a-2x2-table-in-epidemiologic-data-analysis
+    url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health
 related_article4:
-    id: 163063
+    id: 163340
-    title: Why is the denominator important in measures of disease frequency, and how can it vary across populations?
+    title: >-
+        What is the difference between absolute and relative measures of association?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
+    url: /learn/health-studies/questions/what-is-the-difference-between-absolute-and-relative-measures-of-association
 related_article5:
-    id: 163227
+    id: 163225
+    title: >-
-    title: What is the significance of measuring disease frequency over a consistent time interval?
+        How is the numerator used in measures of disease frequency determined?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
+    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
 ---

 &nbsp;